zotero-chinese/styles/tests/styles/457hunan-university-numeric/test.md

   <div class="csl-entry">[94]	Yousafzai M. We are displaced: My journey and stories from refugee girls around the world.
 2016</div>
   <div class="csl-entry">[95]	Perkins D. <i>The good place</i> ends its remarkable second season with irrational hope, unexpected gifts, and a smile. <a href="https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316">https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316</a>, 2018-02-01</div>
   <div class="csl-entry">[96]	Somewhere else</div>
-  <div class="csl-entry">[97]	Yoo J, Miyamoto Y, Rigotti A, et al. Linking positive affect to blood lipids: A cultural perspective</div>
+  <div class="csl-entry">[97]	Yoo J, Miyamoto Y, Rigotti A, et al. Linking positive affect to blood lipids: A cultural perspective.
+Department of Psychology, University of Wisconsin-Madison, 2016</div>
-  <div class="csl-entry">[98]	O’Shea M. Understanding proactive behavior in the workplace as a function of gender</div>
+  <div class="csl-entry">[98]	O’Shea M. Understanding proactive behavior in the workplace as a function of gender.
+Department of Management, University of Kansas, 2018</div>
-  <div class="csl-entry">[99]	Lippincott T, Poindexter E K. Emotion recognition as a function of facial cues: Implications for practice</div>
+  <div class="csl-entry">[99]	Lippincott T, Poindexter E K. Emotion recognition as a function of facial cues: Implications for practice.
+Department of Psychology, University of Washington, 2019</div>
   <div class="csl-entry">[100]	Leuker C, Samartzidis L, Hertwig R, et al. When money talks: Judging risk and coercion in high-paying clinical trials.
 PsyArXiv, 2018</div>
   <div class="csl-entry">[101]	Stults-Kolehmainen M A, Sinha R. The effects of stress on physical activity and exercise.
 PubMed Central, 2015</div>
   <div class="csl-entry">[102]	Ho H K. Teacher preparation for early childhood special education in Taiwan.
 ERIC, 2014</div>